Alert

 Continuing Education

-Continuing education requirements for umpires can be found in Senate File 619.
+Umpires are required to complete a minimum of 24 credits of continued education, including two hours of ethics, during each two-year license term.
+A list of approved courses can be found at Sircon.
 Click here to view your continuing education transcript.
 The State Based Systems (SBS) online system utilized by the Iowa Insurance Division relies on the education provider, in most cases, to submit your course completion online.
 If you are missing a course on your education transcript, please contact the course’s education provider.

 License Status